+Social and Behavioral Sciences (S) - Social and behavioral science courses provide instruction in the history, key themes, principles, terminology, and underlying theory or methodologies used in the social and behavioral sciences.
 Students will learn to identify, describe, and explain social institutions, structures or processes.
 These courses emphasize the effective application of accepted problem-solving techniques.
 Students will apply formal and informal qualitative or quantitative analysis to examine the processes and means by which individuals make personal and group decisions as well as the evaluation of opinions, outcomes, or human behavior.
 Students are expected to assess and analyze ethical perspectives in individual and societal decisions.
-At the end of this course, students will be expected to have achieved the following learning outcomes concerning content, communication, and critical thinking: Content: Demonstrate competence in the terminology, concepts, theories, and methodologies used within the discipline.
+Social sciences courses are designed so that -- if you complete all assignments satisfactorily -- you will achieve the following learning outcomes in content, communication, and critical thinking.
+More specifically, at the end of this course, students will be expected to have achieved the following learning outcomes concerning content, communication, and critical thinking: Content: Demonstrate competence in the terminology, concepts, theories, and methodologies used within the discipline.
 Communication: Communicate knowledge, ideas, and reasoning clearly and effectively in written and oral forms appropriate to the discipline.
 Critical Thinking: Analyze information carefully and logically from multiple perspectives, using discipline-specific methods, and develop reasoned solutions to problems

-Specific Learning Objectives: Introduce students to basic sociological concepts and theories through their application to the study of gender.
+Specific Learning Outcomes: Introduce students to basic sociological concepts and theories through their application to the study of gender.